redox-os/book/src/ch04-03-boot-process.md

 ## Init

 Redox has a multi-staged init process, designed to allow for the loading of disk drivers in a modular and configurable fashion.
-This is commonly referred to as an init ramdisk.
+This is commonly referred to as an init RAMdisk.

-### Ramdisk Init
+### RAMdisk Init

 The ramdisk init has the job of loading the drivers required to access the root filesystem and then transfer control to the filesystem init.
-This contains drivers for ACPI, for the framebuffer, and for AHCI, IDE, and NVMe disks.
+This contains drivers for ACPI, for the framebuffer, and for IDE, SATA, and NVMe disks.
 After loading all disk drivers, the RedoxFS driver is executed with the UUID of the partition where the kernel and other boot files were located.
 It then searches every driver for this partition, and if it is found, mounts it and then allows init to continue.

 ### Filesystem Init

 The filesystem init continues the loading of drivers for all other functionality.
 This includes audio, networking, and anything not required for disk access.
-After this, the login prompt is shown and, on desktop configurations, the Orbital display server is launched.
+After this, the login prompt is shown.

+If Orbital is enabled, the display server is launched.

 ## Login